The tremendous eruption of Mount Tambora in April 1815 was the most powerful volcanic eruption of the 19th century.

 As the eruption of Mount Tambora occurred before communication by telegraph, accounts of the cataclysm were slow to reach Europe and North America.

-The British governor of Java, Sir Thomas Stamford Bingley Raffles, who distinguished himself for learning an enormous amount about the native inhabitants of the local islands which formed the basis of his 1817 book History of Java, collected accounts of the eruption.
+The British governor of Java, Sir Thomas Stamford Bingley Raffles, who was learning an enormous amount about the native inhabitants of the local islands while writing his 1817 book History of Java, collected accounts of the eruption.

 Raffles began his account of the Mount Tambora eruption by noting the confusion about the source of the initial sounds: